dtmoodie/GDB-ImageWatch/README.md

 ## INSTALL

- You need to have gdb (version 7.2 or newer).
+ You need to have gdb (version 7.2 or newer with python support).
+ You need PIL and pylab.

  You can try to use the `cv_imshow` command by sourcing it first from within a gdb session with the command